zander1268/custorama/README.md

 ***Latent Features***
 - p = probability customer de-activates after purchase
-  - s = shape parameter for dist of p
+  - a = shape parameter for dist of p
   - β = scale parameter for dist of p
 - λ = transaction rate
-  - r = shape parameter for dist of λ
+  - α = shape parameter for dist of λ
-  - α = scale parameter for dist of λ
+  - r = scale parameter for dist of λ
 - μ = customer lifetime (slope of the exponential dist.)

 ***Assumptions***